toolbarthomas/harbor/README.md

 This example will start the workers that are defined with the `stylesheets` hook, by default it will process the configured sass entry files (or it will try to use the default configured entries).

 The actual hooks are defined within the default configuration of each worker, these hooks can be adjusted within your custom configuration.
-Workers that share the same hook will be called in synchronous order.
-The order of this queue can be adjusted by adding the an optional flag with the index value to mark the order.
+Workers that share the same hook will be called in parallel order by default.
+The order of this queue can be adjusted by adding the optional flag `::` with the index value to mark the order, this will also run the queue in a sequence.
 This configuration example will start the Cleaner worker before the FileSync worker during the usage of the `prepare` task within the CLI.

 ```js